-This cupcake recipe has a thoroughly modern twist, with the salt cutting through the sweetness of the caramel
+This cupcake recipe has a thoroughly modern twist, with the salted peanut cutting through the sweetness of the caramel

 - 100g (4oz) butter

 - 1tsp baking powder

 - 2tbsp whole milk